Nyctophilus/Portfolio/README.md

 - [x] run tests for performance, accessability, SEO, best practices
 - [ ] fetch portfolio images from github links
 - [x] the x button in image previewer
+- [ ] add the new skills
+- [ ] check if can remove sections node instead of hidding em
+- [ ] interplacing moving animation on portfolio

 ### Timeline